meld-cp/obsidian-encrypt/README.md

 This plugin allows you to encrypt portions of your notes allowing you to store sensitive details along with other information.

-Under the hood it uses the Advanced Encryption Standard (AES) cipher from the [Crypro-ES](https://github.com/entronad/crypto-es) module.
+Under the hood it uses the Advanced Encryption Standard (AES) in GCM mode.

 > NOTE: Your passwords are never stored anywhere, if you forget your password you can't decrypt your text.